stoermelder/vcvrack-packone/docs/MidiCat.md

 - **Toggle + Velocity**: Every MIDI "note on" message toggles the parameter between its minimum and the note's velocity value (added in v1.8.0).

 Some controllers with push-buttons don't handle "note off" messages the way the message is intended, hence a mapping-slot can be switched with the option _Send "note on, vel 0" on note off_ to send a "note on" message with "velocity 0" as MIDI feedback instead (since v1.7.0).

+- **Snapped**: Only useable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
+A "note on" message increases the parameter to the next step and rolls over to the beginning (added in v2.2.0).

 ![MIDI-CAT module select](./MidiCat-map-note.png)